Varicose Veins Treatment

 How are varicose veins diagnosed?

-To diagnose the problem, you need to meet your doctor, who will:
+To diagnose the problem, you need to meet your doctor, who will do a physical examination,

 including looking at your legs while standing to check for swelling.